6 Ways That Traveling to 'Quiet Places’ is Transformational

 5. Help protect wildlife and indigenous cultures

 Humans are obviously not the only species affected by our own industrial noise pollution.
 Both plants and animals are suffering worldwide due to the loss of the delicate balance that allows them to communicate with their surroundings.
 By joining the growing community of people who travel specifically with a quiet destination in mind, you are contributing to a change in the tourism industry that will place a high value on conservation.
 Silence and areas untouched by human noise are indeed a dwindling resource, and they often share geographical space with other resources central to extractive industries.
 Ecotourism presents principles of environmental protection as a viable economic resource, one in direct opposition to extractive industry.
 This in turn helps many indigenous communities across the world to support ancestral lifeways which value the planet and future generations to come.

-6. Find space to meditate
+6. Find space for meditation and breathwork

 How Recal is regenerating our relationship with quiet places